survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 Examine the output below `build/`.
 If you look closely, you can see the same ids within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On macOS `open ./build/index.html` works.

 T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

-### Useful *html-webpack-plugin* Extensions

-[html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) complement *html-webpack-plugin* and provide more powerful templates to use with it.

-There are also specific plugins that extend *html-webpack-plugin*'s functionality.
-I've listed a few of these below:

-* [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) is able to generate favicons.
-* [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
-* [html-webpack-cdn-plugin](https://www.npmjs.com/package/html-webpack-cdn-plugin) makes it easier to use popular open source CDNs with it.
-* [multipage-webpack-plugin](https://www.npmjs.com/package/multipage-webpack-plugin) builds on top of *html-webpack-plugin* and makes it easier to manage multi-page configurations.
-* [resource-hints-webpack-plugin](https://www.npmjs.com/package/resource-hints-webpack-plugin) adds [resource hints](https://www.w3.org/TR/resource-hints/) to your HTML files to speed up loading time.

 ## Adding a Build Shortcut